veggiespam/ImageLocationScanner/README.md

 * There is much repeated code.
 It would be better to use function pointers.
 String of subtype, Class type, int[] of TAGS.
 One of these days, I'll do that.
-* Get the ZAP version into the mainline build; at alpha now, we need:
+* Get the ZAP version into the mainline build; at beta now, we need:
 	1. Add i18n support, including a few translations.
 	2. Custom wiki page on ZAP website.
 	3. Dynamic Load() and Unload() -- is this required for passive scanners.